jkardach/Cauldron/README.md

 ## TODO

 ### In order of importance
+1. Establish interprocess communication layer to control Cauldron
+    a.
+Should have a configuration and interface.
+    b.
+Interface should be decypherable across processes.
+    c.
+This interface needs to be generic enough to allow changing the client without needing to change Cauldron implementation.
+    d.
+Must support multiple clients for different forms of control (Web interface, Bluetooth, Sensors)
+    e.
+Needs to accept configuration object/file to configure the process connections.
+This file should also contain the interface that can be used to communicate with the cauldron
+1. Create configuration file to initialize the Cauldron process, specifying GPIO, sound files, etc...
 1. Implement a control for the cauldron to trigger explosions
 2. Create an AudioEffect class which wraps AudioSegment.
 This will allow us to test AudioPlayers
 3. Create a test suite that can catch threading issues in the players module